ashertoqeer/thebackendguy.com/_posts/2020-05-09-java-modules-introduction.md

 `3` is printed as a result, which is the result of `Utils.sum(1,2)`, the code we have written in our Main class in the App module.

 That was a basic introduction to modules in Java.
 As a side note, I would like to mention that you should not confuse Java modules with maven modules or IntelliJ IDEA modules.
 Maven and IntelliJ IDEA have their concepts of modules too.
-Also IntelliJ IDEA supports Java modules too see this post [here](https://blog.jetbrains.com/idea/2017/03/support-for-java-9-modules-in-intellij-idea-2017-1/){:target="_blank"}.
+Also, IntelliJ IDEA supports Java modules too see their blog post [here](https://blog.jetbrains.com/idea/2017/03/support-for-java-9-modules-in-intellij-idea-2017-1/){:target="_blank"}.